Flower7C3/wp-html-compression/readme.txt

 = Will this plugin work for WordPress version x.x.x? =

-This plugin has only been tested with versions of WordPress as early as 2.8.4.
+This plugin has only been tested with versions of WordPress as early as 3.2.
 For anything older, you'll have to see for yourself.

-= Why do you only support a minimum of PHP 5.2? =

-It offers substantial improvements over earlier PHP 5 releases, and WordPress 3.2 will not be supporting anything less.

 == Screenshots ==